ludius0/break-marble-out/README.md

 Game like breakout or bolo.
 Made with pygame.

 TODO:
-- class(entity) for blocks
-- marble and its functions
+- solve issue with having Marble stucked in Paddle
-- polish code & add sprites
+- clear code
-    - make it also easier for debugging
 - write another TODO